Low-rank Orthogonal Subspace Intervention for Generalizable Face Forgery Detection: Experiments

+DFD \cite{Dfd} consists of 363 real videos and 3071 synthetic videos, which is generated by Google and collected in FF++ now.

-\textbf{Datasets.} To comprehensively and fairly evaluate the model's generalization ability, we follow the DeepFakeBench protocol \cite{deepfakebench} and utilize six publicly available datasets: FaceForensics++ (FF++)\cite{rossler2019faceforensics++}, Celeb-DF (CDF-v1 and CDF-v2)\cite{li2020celeb}, Deepfake Detection Challenge dataset (DFDC)\cite{dfdc}, DeepFake Detection Challenge Preview (DFDCP)\cite{dfdcp}, and Deepfakedetection (DFD)\cite{Dfd}.
-Our method is trained on c23 compression version of FF++ and tested on other datasets.
-In this paper, following the latest method \cite{orthogonal,FFD-STA}, we adopt two widely used and standard protocols for evaluation: \textbf{Protocol-1}: cross-dataset evaluation, \textbf{Protocol-2}: cross-manipulation evaluation within the FF++ data domain.
+In this paper, we adopt four widely used and standard protocols for evaluation: \textbf{Protocol-1}: cross-dataset evaluation, \textbf{Protocol-2}: cross-manipulation evaluation on the latest DF40 and on FF++ (c23). \textbf{Protocol-3}: Intra-dataset evaluation. \textbf{Protocol-4}: detection in real-world scenarios.
 For \textbf{Protocol-1}, all methods are trained on FF++ c23 training set and evaluated on other deepfake datasets.
-For \textbf{Protocol-2}, we evaluate the models on the latest deepfake dataset DF40 \cite{df40}, which includes four types of forgery methods: face swapping, face reenactment, whole face synthesis, and face editing.
-Moreover, these forged faces are generated within the FF++ domain, ensuring the manipulation methods different while the data domains remain unchanged.
-For specific experimental details, refer to the supplementary material Sec.4.
+For \textbf{Protocol-2}, on one hand, we evaluate the models on the latest deepfake dataset DF40 \cite{df40}, which includes four types of forgery methods: face swapping, face reenactment, whole face synthesis, and face editing.
+On the other hand, we train models on one manipulation type of FF++ and test them on three unknown forgery techniques.
+For \textbf{Protocol-3}, all methods are trained on Celeb-DF-v2 dataset and evaluated on it too.
+For \textbf{Protocol-4}, we evaluate our model on latest datasets, DDL \cite{ddl}.
+It offers more diverse forgery methods and facial scenes, serving as more challenging benchmarks for real-world scenarios.

-\textbf{Evaluation Metrics.} Following the most existing work \cite{lsda, udd, FA}, we utilize area under receiver operating characteristic curve (AUC) scores for generalization evaluation in experiments.
+{\textbf{Evaluation Metrics.}} Following the most existing work \cite{lsda, udd, FA}, we utilize area under receiver operating characteristic curve (AUC) scores for generalization evaluation in experiments.
 In our paper, we report results for both frame-level AUC and video-level AUC.
 Frame-level AUC is calculated based on the predicted scores of face frames.
 In line with these methods, video-level AUC is computed by averaging the model’s outputs across frames of a video.

+{\textbf{Implementation Details.}} Our method is implemented by Pytorch 1.12.0 with one Nvidia GTX 4090 GPU.
+We utilize CLIP ViT-L/14 \cite{clip} as the default vision foundation model.
+In subsequent experiments, we also verify the effect on other versions of CLIP.
+Following the configuration of DeepFakeBench \cite{deepfakebench}: For each video, 32 frames were extracted for training or testing, and RetinaFace \cite{retinaface} was used for face extraction.
+We use the fixed learning rate of 2e-4 and weight decay of 0.0005 for training our model on FF++ \cite{rossler2019faceforensics++} c23 training set.
+Adam optimiser is employed for optimization.
+We set the batch size to 32 for both training and testing.
+In addition, the rank for the low-rank spurious correlation subspace is set to 32 and the last 12 layers serve as the target layers for our intervention.
+To ensure comprehensive and fair comparisons, all our experiments were conducted under the DeepFakeBench framework \cite{deepfakebench}.